Kandy Festival: An Introduction

-August in Sri Lanka.
+If it’s August in Sri Lanka, then it’s time for the Kandy Festival of Perahera.
 Majestic elephants amble through the streets, resplendent in ornate regalia.
 All around you, the frenetic drumming and exotic chants electrify the atmosphere.
 Sparkling lights and the shining gold of opulent costumes dancing just out of reach, dazzles the eye everywhere you look.
-It’s that time of the year in Kandy – the Perahera, one of the most spectacular festivals of Asia Tour has begun!

 Every year, around July – August, the royal city of Kandy, cosily nestled in the picturesque hill country of Sri Lanka, is caught up in a frenzy.
 During the ten days starting from the new moon, the streets of Kandy come alive with magnificent festive processions, to pay homage to the sacred tooth relic of the Gautam Buddha – the founder of Buddhism.